ferrous-systems/rust-exercises/exercise-book/src/nrf52-tools.md

 Go to [https://rustup.rs](https://rustup.rs/) and follow the instructions.

-Be sure to select the optional "Desktop development with C++" part of the [C++ build tools package](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+You will need a C compiler to use Rust on Windows.
+The rustup installer will suggest you install either Visual Studio, or the Build Tools for Visual Studio - either is fine.
+When that is installing, be sure to select the optional "Desktop development with C++" part of the [C++ build tools package](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 The installation may take up to 5.7 GB of disk space.
+Please also be aware of the license conditions attached to these products, especially in an enterprise environment.

 ### Install rust analyzer